A guide to understanding different types of writing and text types.

 Whether students are deciphering a Shakespearean sonnet, grappling with a scientific research paper, or crafting a persuasive argument, a nuanced understanding of text types will help them confidently navigate the intricacies of language.

 In this article, we’ll explore the purpose of literary and factual text types.
-For greater insight, be sure to read the full guides attached to each type.
+For greater insight, read the full guides attached to each type.

 What are the main text types?